MidAutumnMoon/LowEffortBlog/src/posts/2024/07/personal-blog-and-e-waste/index.md

 # Tables

-*Currently not used anywhere, come back later.*
+*Not used anywhere currently, maybe future.*

 # Formulas and Charts

-*Also not used right now.*
+*Also not used right now, but planned.*